shama/dontkry.com/src/documents/posts/code/2013-04-24-use-this-files.html.md

 <br/>
 We are just skimming the surface though.
 Here are some of the other file matching options availble: `nonull`, `dot`, `flatten`, `matchBase`, `cwd`, `ext`, `rename` as well as all the [node-glob](https://github.com/isaacs/node-glob) and [minimatch](https://github.com/isaacs/minimatch) options.
 [View the Grunt docs](http://gruntjs.com/configuring-tasks#files) for more information on file matching.

-The only acceptable use of `this.data` is if your task doesn't ever handle files.
-But those tasks are rare in the Grunt world.
+The only acceptable use of `this.data` in my opinion is if your task doesn't handle files.
+Those tasks are usually rare.

 ## Conclusion
 It doesn't matter if you won't use these features. **Other Grunt users will.** Grunt was made to manage files.
 So if you're not utilizing `this.files` for managing files then why are you using Grunt?